kctrey/wxcadm/docs/wxcadm.md

     `name`
     :   The name of the Organization

+    `numbers`
+    :   All of the Numbers for the Org

+        Returns:
+            list[dict]: List of dict containing information about each number

     `people`
     :   A list of all of the Person stances for the Organization